🧢 Coach T's Recap

 Wait, how can conversion rates be over 100%?

 But these patterns reflect reality.
 The way people engage with brands isn't always step-by-step.
+Tracksuit measures each stage based on what people say is true for them, not on the assumption that everyone follows a fixed sequence.

 Here’s what non-linear journeys can look like 👇

-• Higher investigation than consideration: In higher-involvement categories, people often look into a brand before they’ve added it to their consideration set.
+Investigation higher than consideration: In higher-involvement categories, people often look into a brand before they’ve added it to their consideration set.
 It’s research-first, then decide.

 These aren’t mistakes, they’re insight.
 They help uncover category dynamics, brand perceptions, and decision-making behaviours that a simple top-to-bottom funnel can miss.